defcon201/xrdesktop/README.md

 #### Run the tests

 Run all tests

 ```
 $ ninja -C build test
 ```

 Don't run tests that require a running XR runtime.

 ```
 meson test -C build/ --no-suite xrdesktop:xr
 ```

 Don't run tests that require a running XR runtime or the installed package.

 ```
 meson test -C build/ --no-suite xrdesktop:xr --no-suite xrdesktop:post-install
 ```

 Since meson `0.46` the project name can be omitted from the test suite:

 ```
 meson test -C build/ --no-suite xr --no-suite post-install
 ```

+## Contact

+You can submit issues in our [issue tracker](https://gitlab.freedesktop.org/xrdesktop/xrdesktop/issues).

+Join our chats, *#xrdesktop* on freenode or [Discord](https://discord.gg/msETben).

+## Documentation

+For getting started read the [Howto Guide](https://gitlab.freedesktop.org/xrdesktop/xrdesktop/wikis/howto) in our wiki.
+We also have a generated [API documentation](https://xrdesktop.freedesktop.org/doc/).

+## License

+xrdesktop is licensed under MIT.

 ## Code of Conduct